yorch81/Dbf2/README.md

 # Dbf2 CSV Importer #

 ## Description ##
-Dbf2 es una herramienta para generar y cargar archivos CSV en SQL Server o MySQL utlizando un servidor COM desarrollado en Visual FoxPro 8 para generar CSVs y scripts de carga.
+Dbf2 is a tool for generate and import DBF Files is SQL Server and MySQL, with a COM Server in Visual Fox Pro 8.

 ## Requirements ##
 * [PHP 5.4.1 or higher](http://www.php.net/)